Flow-Gee/cities2-realistic-density/src/README.md

 - Increased employee numbers for public transport buildings
 - Increased employee numbers for unique buildings

+## Important Information:
+- **The mod is currently in the BETA phase**
+- **The mod is currently activated globally for all cities!**
+- This mod has an impact on the performance of the game (by design)
+- It is recommended to use the mod in a new city
+- However, it is possible to use the mod in an existing city, as it does not alter the employee numbers of already existing buildings

 ## Requirement
 - [BepInEx v5](https://thunderstore.io/c/cities-skylines-ii/p/BepInEx/BepInExPack/)